-The manner in which executives process available information is a crucial determinant of their ultimate strategic choices (Finkelstein, Hambrick, & Cannella, 2009; Hambrick & Mason, 1984).
+How executives process available information is a crucial determinant of their ultimate strategic choices (Finkelstein, Hambrick, & Cannella, 2009; Hambrick & Mason, 1984).
 Indeed, few jobs present greater information ambiguity and decision-making complexity than those faced by top executives (Finkelstein et al., 2009).
-Executives are frequently exposed to incredible amounts of information, which, at times, can overload them and compromise their decision-making (Ganster, 2005; Hambrick, 2007; Hambrick, Finkelstein & Mooney, 2005).
+Executives are frequently exposed to incredible amounts of information, which, at times, can overload them and compromise their decision making (Ganster, 2005; Hambrick, 2007; Hambrick, Finkelstein & Mooney, 2005).
 Thus, to successfully make and implement strategic decisions, executives must process complex sets of information in ways that overcome these inherent informational challenges.

 For this reason, information processing is at the heart of upper echelons theory, which posits that executives process information based on how they uniquely perceive environmental stimuli (Hambrick, 2007; Hambrick & Mason, 1984).
 Executives process information through a unique field of vision, selective perception, and interpretation, which helps explain the different strategic choices they make (Hambrick & Mason, 1984).
-Within upper echelons research, however, most work has focused on how executives' characteristics-such as their personality, background, and values-motivate different strategic choices (see Wowak, Gomez-Mejia, & Steinbach, 2017, for a review), largely ignoring how information processing styles affect strategic decisions.
-As Hambrick (2007: 337) notes, the result has been that "the psychological and social processes by which executive profiles are converted into strategic choices remain largely a mystery-the proverbial black box."
-In order to more fully develop the upper echelons model, and to better understand how executives can oversee successful strategic initiatives, theory is needed to explain "how the executive mind works" (Finkelstein et al., 2009: 59).
-In this paper, we take a step in this direction by integrating construal level theory-a theory about information processing from cognitive psychology-into the upper echelons.
+Within upper echelons research, however, most work has focused on how executives' characteristics-such as their personality, background, and values-motivate different strategic choices (for a review see Wowak, Gomez-Mejia, & Steinbach, 2017), and has largely ignored how information processing styles affect strategic decisions.
+As Hambrick noted, the result has been that "the psychological and social processes by which executive profiles are converted into strategic choices remain largely a mystery-the proverbial black box" (2007: 337).
+To more fully develop the upper echelons model and to better understand how executives can oversee successful strategic initiatives, we need theory that explains "how the executive mind works" (Finkelstein et $\alpha$ l., 2009: